Dave Lamb: Subsequent TV appearances

 Lamb has had two main-cast roles in television sitcoms, firstly as producer Des in BBC's The Life and Times of Vivienne Vyle (broadcast October 2007) and then in early 2008 he played put-upon television writer Carl Morris in ITV's Moving Wallpaper.
-He also played Sergeant Foster in two episodes of Only Fools and Horses prequel Rock & Chips, including the special shown on BBC One on New Year's Day 2011.
+He also played Sergeant Foster in two episodes of Only Fools and Horses prequel Rock & Chips, shown on BBC One in the 2010 Christmas season and April 2011.

-He now co-presents a CBBC show Horrible Histories: Gory Games, a children's game show, and was a regular on the first series of Alexander Armstrong's Big Ask.
+He co-presented the CBBC children's game show Horrible Histories: Gory Games from 2011 until its end in 2018, and was a regular on the first series of Alexander Armstrong's Big Ask.
 In 2009, he appeared in Miranda, in the episode in which Miranda pretends to go to Thailand.
 In 2014, he appeared alongside the rest of the original cast of Goodness Gracious Me in a reunion special that was produced for BBC Two's 50th Anniversary.

 In 2016, Lamb presented Come Dine with Me: Champion of Champions, the first time in the 11-year history of the show that he had appeared on screen rather than just narrating.